Guy29/ARC-AGI-Sussex/README.md

 ## University of Sussex - ARC AGI

-This directory contains code written at the University of Sussex which attempts to get closer to a solution of the ARC AGI challenge.
+This project contains code written at the University of Sussex which attempts to get closer to a solution of the ARC AGI challenge.

 ## Structure